zeromq/zeromq.js/README.md

 ## Installation - From Source

-If you are working on a Linux 32-bit system or want to install a developement version, you have to build `zeromq` from source.
+If you are working on a Linux 32-bit system or want to install a development version, you have to build `zeromq` from source.

 ### Prerequisites